 Announcement:7 October 2018

 The Mendoza Argentina Temple will be a single-story building of approximately 21,000 square feet.
-Plans also call for the construction of a on-site meetinghouse and patron housing facility.
+Plans also call for the construction of a on-site meetinghouse and arrival center.
 The single-spire temple was designed with classical proportions chosen to complement the Mendoza region.

 On June 23, 2020, an official exterior rendering of the Mendoza Argentina Temple was released.